Can You Get Cash Back With a Credit Card?

 Consider alternatives before turning to a cash advance as a last resort.

 • Use your emergency savings.
-This way, you avoid debt, fees and interest.
+If you have an emergency fund, using it can help you avoid debt, fees and interest.
 Just be sure you have a plan to replenish your savings as soon as possible.

 • Redeem rewards for cash back.
 Depending on your credit card, you can opt for a statement credit, direct deposit or check mailed to you.
 A statement credit may be the fastest option to redeem your rewards.